svgdotjs/svg.export.js/README.md

 Svg.export.js is licensed under the terms of the MIT License.

+# Warning
+As of version 2 of SVG.js, this functionality is included in the main library.
+Therefore this plugin is obsolete if you are using version 2 and up.

 ## Usage
 Include this plugin after including the svg.js library in your html document.